iStreamPlanet/github-actions/find-path-owners/README.md

 # find-path-owners javascript action

-This action finds the owners of a given path based on the [GitHub CODEOWNERS file](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)
+This action finds the owners of one or more paths based on the [GitHub CODEOWNERS file](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)

 ## Inputs

 ### `path`

-**Required** The path to match against the CODEOWNERS file.
+**Required** The path(s) to match against the CODEOWNERS file.
+Multiple paths can be specified as a comma-separated list.

+### `codeowners`

+**Optional** Path to the CODEOWNERS file.
+The default path is `.github/CODEOWNERS`

 ## Outputs